 The state of women politicians in India

 New Delhi, May 28: India is a country where women in politics face all sorts of problems.
 Despite this, women have served the highest offices.
-Indira Gandhi was Prime Minister of India and Pratibha Patil was the President.
+Indira Gandhi was prime minister of India and Pratibha Patil was the president.
 In the first Narendra Modi government, women handled important portfolios.
-Nirmala Sitharaman became the first dedicated woman defence minister.
+Nirmala Sitharaman became the first dedicated woman defence Minister.
 Sushma Swaraj was External Affairs Minister; Smriti Irani Human Resource Development Minister; Maneka Gandhi Women & Child Development Minister, and Uma Bharti Drinking Water and Sanitation portfolio Minister.
 Sumitra Mahajan was the Lok Sabha speaker.

 Anandiben Patel, who served as first woman Chief Minister of Gujarat, is now Governor of Madhya Pradesh and Chhattisgarh.

-Former Congress President and United Progressive Alliance (UPA) Chairperson Sonia Gandhi had rode Congress into power in 2004.
+Former Congress president and United Progressive Alliance (UPA) chairperson Sonia Gandhi had rode Congress into power in 2004.
 Her daughter Priyanka Gandhi Vadra has recently joined active politics.

 Mamata Banerjee is credited to achieve what was unimaginable in West Bengal.
 She dethroned the Left rule in West Bengal and is serving the second term as West Bengal Chief Minister.